dcasati/aks-baseline_walkthroughs/scaling/README.md

    ![](img/047_load-test-1_test-results.png)

-# Run your second Test
+### Define the Horizontal Pod Autoscaler for your application and run a second Test

+1. Inspect `randommultiplications-hpa.yaml` and see how the defined `Horizontal Pod Autoscaler` instructs the Kubernetes cluster to scale between 2 (line 8) and 10 (line 10) replicas, achieving a CPU utilization of 95% (line 13).

+   Note: These values are example values provoking an agressive scaling behavior for this demo; you might want to reconsider these values for your deployments.

-1. Deploy the `Horizontal Pod Autoscaler` defined in `randommultiplications-hpa.yaml`.
+1. Deploy the _Horizontal Pod Autoscaler_ as defined in `randommultiplications-hpa.yaml`.

    ```bash
    kubectl apply -f randommultiplications-hpa.yaml